-- This benefit only covers services/supplies received from Express Scripts (ESI) or from a pharmacy contracted with ESI - Brand (also known as "preferred" or "formulary") drugs can be obtained from ESI or from a pharmacy contracted with ESI - Prescription co-payments apply to the prescription benefit out-of-pocket maximum - Penalties for non-compliance do not apply toward Plan Year out-of-pocket maximum - The Plan pays 100% (and Members pay \$0) for preventive prescription drugs received from ESI or from a pharmacy contracted with ESI (as described in the section of this document entitled PREVENTIVE PRESCRIPTION DRUGS) - See below for co-payments for certain drugs offered through the SaveonSP Specialty Drugs Program (not applicable to employees stationed in the U.S. territories and their dependents; co-payments in the chart above will apply to such enrollees) - The Walgreens Smart90 retail program and SaveonSP Program are not available for employees stationed in the U.S. territories (and their dependents) - Mail order through the Accredo Specialty Pharmacy and use of the Medical Channel Management Program are not required for employees stationed in the U.S. territories (and their dependents)

-Out-of-pocket for prescription benefits will be tracked by Express Scripts.
-Your pharmacy will be notified if you reach the Plan Year out-of-pocket maximum.
+- This benefit only covers formulary supplies/services received from Express Scripts (ESI) or from a pharmacy contracted with ESI - Copayments apply to the prescription benefit out-of-pocket maximum, except as noted for the SaveOn Specialty Program - Penalties for non-compliance do not apply toward plan year out-of-pocket maximum - The Plan pays 100% (and Members pay \$0) for some chronic preventive prescription drugs received from ESI or from a pharmacy contracted with ESI (as described in the section of this document entitled PREVENTIVE PRESCRIPTION DRUGS) - Plan members pay a lower copay (\$2 copay per 30-days' supply or \$4 per 90-days' supply) for certain chronic preventive generics used to treat osteoporosis, depression, diabetes, high blood pressure, and high cholesterol, etc. - See below for coinsurance for certain drugs offered through the SaveonSP Specialty Drugs Program (not applicable to employees stationed in the U.S. territories and their dependents; copayments in the chart above will apply to such enrollees) - The Walgreens Smart90 retail program and SaveonSP Program are not available for employees stationed in the U.S. territories (and their dependents) - Mail order through the Accredo Specialty Pharmacy and use of the Medical Channel Management Program are not required for employees stationed in the U.S. territories (and their dependents) - Out-of-pocket for prescription benefits will be tracked by Express Scripts.
+Your pharmacy will be notified if you reach the plan year out-of-pocket maximum